jkunimune/nibasa/description.md

 Schwas should usually be transcribed as "a”, but may be omitted to preserve stress.

-#### Chinese
+#### Chinese languages

-While what we now call "Chinese" is really a collection of closely related but distinct languages, each with many distinct dialects, in the middle ages there was a single Chinese language that exported many of its words to Korea, Japan, and Vietnam.
+While what we now call "Chinese" is really a collection of closely related but distinct languages, in the middle ages there was a single Chinese language that exported many of its words to Korea, Japan, and Vietnam.
 These words changed drastically in each language they were used in – especially in the pronunciation of the palatal initials, stop codas, and tones – and as a result it is now hard to adapt them into PUDUL in a way that retains recognizability to all of these groups.
 However, by primarily importing two-character compounds, it is possible to do so for some words.

-This table is based on Mandarin, since it's by far the most spoken chinese language, but the transcription style is based on a consideration of all chinese and Chinese-adjacent languages.
+This table is based on Mandarin, since it's by far the most spoken Chinese language, but the transcription style is based on a consideration of all Chinese and Chinese-adjacent languages.
 That, in addition to a desire to maintain spelling, is why retroflex consonants are transcribed as alveolar, and tenuis occlusive obstruents are transcribed as voiced.
 For palatal consonants, initial glides, and final nasals, the spelling depends on the equivalent Cantonese pronunciation.